 - Breast pump

 - Any pump that gets your milk out is going to work.
-Don’t feel like if you can’t have a double electric pump then pumping won’t work for you.
+If you can’t have a double electric pump that doesn’t mean that pumping won’t work for you.

 - Bag for the pump and the pump parts

 - Cloth or paper towel to put everything on

 - An alternative is to wipe everything down with a disinfectant wipe